 There’s relief in making your financial goals public, at least in your circle of support.
 You’ll appreciate cheerleaders along the way.
 Plus, you might just turn into a cheerleader yourself as you inspire others with your path to financial freedom.

-Check out our comprehensive guide about how to get out of debt.
+Check out YNAB's comprehensive guide about how to get out of debt.